Michigan State vs. Central Michigan: Odds, spread, over/under - September 1

 Michigan State vs. Central Michigan Betting Trends

-- Michigan State put together a 5-6-1 record against the spread last season.
+- Central Michigan covered four times in 12 chances against the spread last season.

-- The Spartans covered the spread when playing as at least 14.5-point favorites in two of two games last season.
+- The Chippewas covered the spread when playing as at least 14.5-point underdogs in two of two opportunities last season.

 Michigan State 2023 Futures Odds